malcolmlett/malcolmlett.github.io/Long-Term-Memory-Searches.md

 Advantages:
 * Flat representation model.
 * Feeds into the idea that LTM searches just happen based on whats in WM, continuously in the background, rather than always requiring an explicit request.
+* Easier for other processors to integrate into the process.
+So seems more biologically plausible.

 Disadvantages:
 * Harder to implement the ability to try multiple alternatives
 * WM filled up with noise.
+* Needs the Multi-Event-Emit model to work well, so that the events from LTM go into WM with low priority, but can still make it in.

+Rebuttal:
+* Because Conscious Feedback only gives us a small window into what's held in WM, humans may well get a single MemoryResponse event into WM, wrapping the list of results.
+** But that does require a further processor to extract the results (probably one at a time) in order to make them available for other processors to examine.
+And how does this MemoryResponseSelectionProcessor decide which item to pick next, when it doesn't know what the other processors are looking for.
+The whole thing just seems less biologically plausible.
+* If WM was suddenly filled up with the noise of the results, you'd expect it to come into the CF loop.
+** But CF only shows the single top strongest event, so we wouldn't necessarily know.

 # Discussion - Memory as a Sense
 'Memory' could be a sense too.
 For humans, it appears to behave quite differently to other senses; primarily because it doesn't behave as a stream, like the other senses.
 So we perceive it in a very different way, and attribute very different rationalizations to its makeup.